Nat-thapas/ILF-16/README.md

 2. Reset both the ILF-16 and the ILF-GFX

 ## Buttons
-The ILF-GFX have 1 button function.
-Button 1, when pressed, will clear the receive buffer of the Spacewire receiver.
+The ILF-GFX by default have 2 buttons that have the following functions:
+- Button 1 clears the Spacewire input (from ILF-16) buffer.
+- Button 2 start the operation, ILF-GFX will not do anything before this button is pressed.
+Pressing it again have no effect.

 ## Startup Sequence
 The recommended start sequence for ILF-16 attached to an ILF-GFX is to first reset the ILF-GFX board when the ILF-16 have powered up (but not started) then start the ILF-GFX by pressing button 2, then start the ILF-16 by pressing button 2.